PecoraroAmal/Beskytter/README.md

+filename: README.md
 # Beskytter™ - Password Manager

 👉 **[Go to the website](https://pecoraroamal.github.io/Beskytter/)**

+**NOTICE: LICENCE UPDATED**
+This project is **NO LONGER** under the GNU Affero General Public Licence v3.0 (AGPL-3.0).
+It is now under the **custom licence of Amal Pecoraro**.
+**IT IS FORBIDDEN** to use the name "Beskytter™", logos, images, or graphical elements in derivative products.
+See the files `LICENSE` (English) and `LICENZA` (Italian) for full terms.

+---

-**Beskytter™** is a web application for managing passwords, credit/debit cards and digital wallets.
-Designed with a focus on privacy and security, Beskytter™ allows users to save, manage and protect their credentials in a locally encrypted JSON file, without ever transmitting data online.
+**Beskytter™** is a web application for managing passwords, credit/debit cards, and digital wallets.
+Designed with a focus on privacy and security, Beskytter™ allows users to save, manage, and protect their credentials in a locally encrypted JSON file, **without ever transmitting data online**.

 ---